magento/devdocs/src/guides/v2.3/graphql/queries/url-resolver.md

 ## Example usage

-### URL Resolver for the Product type
+### URL resolver for a product

-The following query returns information about the URL containing `joust-duffle-bag.html` for the type Product.
+The following query returns information about the URL containing `joust-duffle-bag.html` for a product.

 **Request:**